-Event Summary from the Women’s Lunch hosted by Griffith Hack on 26 July 2016
+Summary from the Women’s Lunch (Collaborative Circle) hosted by Griffith Hack

-  Women in Innovation Leadership has become a hot topic for Hargraves members, so it was great to

-  welcome 16 female leaders of innovation at the recent Women’s Lunch hosted by Griffith Hack.
+Women in Innovation Leadership is a hot topic around the globe, so it was great to welcome female leaders of innovation to one of our Women’s Lunches.

 Thank you very much for a very informative and thought provoking discussion.
-It was great to network

-  with such a diverse and inspiring group of female leaders, and Lynne Teo did an outstanding job at
+It was great to network with such a diverse and inspiring group of female leaders, and Lynne Teo did an outstanding job at facilitating this.

-  facilitating this.
 Thanks again for the invitation, I was very grateful to receive it.
 Roche

 Over lunch, Lynne Teo facilitated discussions and entertained and informed us through her clever and descriptive drawings which tracked the outcomes of the conversation.

 The key question, I suppose, was whether a focus on innovation within organisations provided more opportunities for women?